Hampton Court Palace, England

 A Palace fit for a King

-One thing is for sure, Hampton Court palace truly is a magical place, one you could base any fairy-tale movie on.
+One thing is for sure, Hampton Court Palace England truly is a magical place, one you could base any fairy-tale movie on.
 Not only does it have spectacular gardens and river views, it is saturated with fascinating history that goes back as early as 1236.

 Read More – A day out at Hever Castle, England